- Young Immigrants Coming to America: What’s at Stake?

 I lift my lamp beside the golden door!”

-Our greatness and wealth is not found in our economy and material prosperity, but in our vision of freedom.
+Our greatness is not found in our economy and material prosperity, but in our vision of freedom.
 This vision undergirds the greatness of our founding documents and the opportunities afforded by this nation.
 Political and religious refugees who shared our vision and values to build a great and unique nation were drawn here and welcomed.
 In fact, it is our founding of freedom and justice for all that created the conditions for economic prosperity.

 We need to cast this vision afar.
 We need to declare that free and just nations do not fall from the sky.
 Free nations are built.
 They are built by men and women with freedom ablaze in their hearts.
 We in the United States need to be a free people again, not a people drunken with material affluence and spiritual lethargy.